 Hiawatha is a somewhat small city located in the state of Iowa.
 With a population of 7,183 people and two constituent neighborhoods, Hiawatha is the 58th largest community in Iowa.

-Unlike some cities, Hiawatha isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hiawatha are a mix of both white- and blue-collar jobs.
-Overall, Hiawatha is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hiawatha who work in office and administrative support (13.81%), sales jobs (12.39%), and food service (8.48%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hiawatha is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hiawatha is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hiawatha who work in sales jobs (12.75%), office and administrative support (11.60%), and management occupations (7.05%).

 Also of interest is that Hiawatha has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hiawatha in 2010 was $28,634, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,536 for a family of four.
+The per capita income in Hiawatha in 2018 was $30,048, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $120,192 for a family of four.
 However, Hiawatha contains both very wealthy and poor people as well.

 Hiawatha is a somewhat ethnically-diverse city.
 The people who call Hiawatha home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hiawatha residents report their race to be White, followed by Asian.
-Important ancestries of people in Hiawatha include Irish, English, Norwegian, and Czech.
+The greatest number of Hiawatha residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hiawatha include German, Irish, English, French, and Czech.

 The most common language spoken in Hiawatha is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Other Asian languages and Spanish.